John Brotherton

-John Brotherton (born August 21, 1980) is an American actor.
+John Brotherton (born 1979 or 1980) is an American actor.
 He is most known for playing Matt Harmon on Netflix's Fuller House, and had roles in films such as Furious 7 (2015) and The Conjuring.
 He portrayed Jared Banks on the ABC soap opera One Life to Live.

 Early life

-Brotherton was born in Ellensburg, Washington.
-He moved with his family to Portland, Oregon, when he was 6 years old and attended elementary school in Portland.
+Brotherton was born in Ellensburg, Washington, and lived shortly in Seattle before moving with his family to Portland, Oregon, when he was 6 years old and attended elementary school in Portland.
 The family later moved to the Portland suburb of Beaverton, where Brotherton attended Whitford Junior High School and Beaverton High School, graduating from the latter in 1998.
 Brotherton attended Oregon State University in Corvallis, Oregon, and was a member of Kappa Sigma fraternity.
 He began acting at the age of 10.

 Career

 Since 2016, he has played Matt Harmon, DJ's love interest, on the Netflix series Fuller House, a sequel series to the ABC sitcom Full House.
 Prior to that Brotherton starred in films such as The Conjuring, Furious 7, and many others.
 He is also known for playing Jared Banks on the ABC soap opera One Life to Live from August 10, 2007, until November 13, 2009, appearing as a vision on February 9, 2010.